elephantscale/es-training-new/solr/slides/Searching.md

 ## What Is It?

-  * Faceting is one of Solr’s most powerful features
+  * Faceting is one of Solr's most powerful features
   * Faceted search = faceted navigation = faceted browsing
   * Allows high level breakdown of the search results based upon one or more aspects (facets) of the documents
   * Permits users to select filters to drill into those search results